-JOURNALS:
+JOURNAL:

 - You will be keeping a natural history journal for the duration of the semester.
 A properly formatted nature journal gets you looking at the world and listening to your own thoughts and creates a scientifically useful record for yourself and others in perpetuity.
-I want to help you get started with meaningful, accurate, and appropriate journaling. - In this journal will go... - 1) All notes, observations, illustrations, and musings related to labs. - 2) A formatted entry for each class field trip. - 3) One hour of additional "free" writing.

-- At least one half-hour of the weekly writing needs to be observational (e.g., how a spider spins her web, how a group of deer move across a meadow they're foraging in, how different trees bend differently in the wind, etc.) while the other half hour can include random thoughts, poetry, responses to our readings or drawing. - I will inspect these journals regularly, or alternatively, I may have you post photos of your entries for an online upload.
+I want to help you get started with meaningful, accurate, and appropriate journaling. - In this journal will go... - 1) All lab lecture notes, observations, illustrations, and musings related to labs. - 2) A formatted entry for each class field trip. - 3) One additional formatted entry for an outdoor excursion of your own. - At least one half-hour of the weekly writing needs to be observational.
+For example, this might include a description of how a spider spins her web, how a group of deer move across a meadow they're foraging in, how different trees bend differently in the wind, etc. The other half hour can include random thoughts, poetry, responses to our readings, drawing, or more observations. - I will inspect these journals regularly.
 I will provide feedback, but I will not grade them until the end of the semester.